- promoting the study of biosocial sciences -

 The 2018 Geoffrey Harrison Prize Lecture

-This year, the prize is awarded to Professor C G Nicholas Mascie-Taylor, Emeritus Professor of Human Population Biology and Health & Director of Research (Department of Archaeology and Anthropology, Department of Public Health), University of Cambridge, UK.
-The title of his talk is: From genes to latrines: A biosocial journey.
+The 2018 Geoffrey Harrison Prize Lecture was given in Oxford on Friday 2nd November 2018 by Professor C G Nicholas Mascie-Taylor, Emeritus Professor of Human Population Biology and Health, Department of Archaeology and Anthropology, University of Cambridge, and Director of Research in Global Health, Department of Public Health and Primary Care, Cambridge Institute of Public Health, University of Cambridge.
+The title of his talk was From genes to latrines: A biosocial journey.

 The Parkes Foundation contributes to the spearker's travel and accommodation expenses.
 The lecture and reception are organized by Oxford Biological Anthropology.